 Flight attendants spend much of their time in the cabin of an aircraft, where the space is cramped and they are typically on their feet for long periods.
 They have to deal with difficult passengers, turbulence, and high noise levels.
 Working in close proximity to passengers and other attendants, they may be exposed to diseases, infections, contaminants, and radiation.

-Most flight attendants work for large, commercial airlines, but some work for private corporations, for the government, or on small charter flights.
+Most professionals work for large, commercial airlines, but some work for private corporations, for the government, or on small charter flights.

 Typical work hours

 Flight attendants can work part-time or full-time, and most work fewer than 40 hours a week.
 They usually work irregular schedules that may include nights, holidays, and weekends as flights run every day of the year.
-Many flight attendants work 12 to 14 hours a day and complete up to 4 flights a day.
+Many work 12 to 14 hours a day and complete up to 4 flights a day.
 The hours can be even longer for international flights.
-Depending on the flight route, some flight attendants may be away from home multiple days at a time each week, sleeping in hotels or shared flight attendant apartments.
+Depending on the flight route, some may be away from home multiple days at a time each week, sleeping in hotels or shared apartments.